Kingdom of Brittany

 The kingdom fell into a period of turmoil caused by Norse invasions and a succession dispute between Salomon's murderers: Gurvand and Pascweten.
 Pascweten's brother, Alan, called the Great, was the third and last to be recognized as King of Brittany.
 After his death, Brittany fell under Norse occupation.

 When Alan Twistedbeard, Alan the Great's grandson, reconquered Brittany in 939, Brittany became a sovereign duchy until its union with France in 1532.

 History

 Background

-In the year 383, Magnus Maximus was proclaimed emperor by his soldiers in Britain.
+In 383, Magnus Maximus was proclaimed emperor by his soldiers in Britain.
 He promptly invaded Gaul and deposed Emperor Gratian.
 During the invasion, he instructed some of his soldiers to occupy the western part of the Armorican peninsula and expel soldiers loyal to Gratian.
 The House of Ingelger confirm this event in their origin story.

 At the end of the Antiquity period, additional Celtic Britons, fleeing the Anglo-Saxon settlement of Britain (5th-7th centuries), settled in the same region.
 At some stage, it was renamed Brittany ("little Britain").

 As a result of these settlements, Celtic culture was revived in Gallo-Roman Armorica and independent petty kingdoms arose in this region, namely Cornouaille, Domnonée and Broërec.